MPZ-00/bluetooth-app/README.md

 - "Set Name" - Click this button to set a name for a device if the name is not available.
 - "Connect" - Click this button to establish a connection to a device.

+### Please note the following considerations when using the app:

+- The app utilizes the Web Bluetooth API to interact with Bluetooth devices.
+- The Web Bluetooth API does **not** allow direct connection to a Bluetooth device by specifying its address or ID.
+Instead, it initiates a user selection process through the `navigator.bluetooth.requestDevice` method to prioritize user privacy and prevent abuse.
+- The device objects returned by the API cannot be serialized and stored in a database or server for later reconnection.
+To reconnect to a device, the `requestDevice` method needs to be called again, and the device must be selected from the list of paired devices.
+- The functionality of Web Bluetooth depends on the permissions and implementation of the specific browser being used.
+Some browsers may store device information for future connection attempts, while others may not.
+Additionally, not all features are available in all browsers or platforms.

 ## Contributing

 If you would like to contribute to this project, feel free to submit a pull request.